fcjian/PromptDet/README.md

 - Please see [get_started.md](docs/get_started.md) for installation and the basic usage of MMDetection.

 ## LAION-novel dataset
-For convenience, we provide the learned [prompt vectors](promptdet_resources/prompt_learner/lvis/model.pth.tar-6) and the [LAION-novel]() dataset for the readers to reproduct the results quickly.
+For your convenience, we provide the learned [prompt vectors](promptdet_resources/prompt_learner/lvis/model.pth.tar-6) and the [LAION-novel]() dataset to reproduct the results quickly.

 And you also can learn the prompt vectors using the offline [RPL](https://github.com/fcjian/RPL), and generate the LAION-novel dataset using the [tools](tools/promptdet) of PromptDet as follows:
 ```python